pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ## Add a _Sprite_ for the player's bowl

-We’ll start with the Bowl which the player controls.
+We’ll start with the bowl which the player controls.
 Just like in Scratch, we add a _Sprite_.

 {{< learner-task >}}